phocks/devblog/content/2023-11-21-wifi-and-bluetooth-can-coexist.md

 I wonder who decided it might be a good idea to put Bluetooth and WiFi on the same 2.4 gigahertz spectrum?

 It was relatively easy to enable Bluetooth and connect my wireless headphones in Arch Linux.
-I noticed however that afterwards the Internet would inexplicably slow to a crawl.
+I noticed however that afterwards the Internet would inexplicably slow to a crawl whenever I connected.
 Disconnect, and it would be fine again.
-Connect, and again, virtually nothing.
+Connect, and again, virtually nothing, especially if sound was playing through the headset.

 The easy solution was to connect on the 5 Ghz band.
+Done.
 It worked.
 No interference.
 And that could have been that.
-But still wanted to know why, and try to fix it.
+But it was still bugging me.
+I still wanted to know why.
+I still wanted to fix it.

+(2.4 Ghz gets better range than 5 Gtz because it's a lower frequency so sometimes I still like to use it.)

 I found a few possible solutions.
 I tried changing the WiFi channel on my router, and that helped a little bit, but not quite enough.

 In the Arch Wiki they have a small section about [Intel combined WiFi and Bluetooth cards](https://wiki.archlinux.org/title/Bluetooth#Intel_combined_WiFi_and_Bluetooth_cards) and playing with the coexistence setting and I thought I was onto something.

 They suggested adding the following to `/etc/modprobe.d/iwlwifi.conf`: